The Great Pool Debate: Saltwater versus Chlorine

-Let us begin with a spoiler alert: there is no extraordinary difference between saltwater and chlorine pools.
+When it comes to saltwater versus chlorine, we’ll begin with a spoiler alert: there is no extraordinary difference between saltwater and chlorine pools.
 Both types of pools use chlorine as a sanitizer to kill harmful bacteria and organisms in the water.
 Chemically, the only difference is that saltwater pools use a special chlorine generator to produce chlorine through electrolysis, which then injects the required amount of less-harmful chlorine automatically into the water.
 From a pool owner’s perspective, the main difference comes in the form of the pros and cons of each.
+Read more to decide for yourself which side you fall on in the saltwater versus chlorine debate!

 The one main advantage of a chlorine pool is initial cost – it is much cheaper to install, but harder to take care of in the long run.
 And although saltwater pools are more expensive upfront, they can pay for themselves after a few years.
 In fact, the cost to maintain a saltwater swimming pool is less than half the cost to maintain a chlorine pool.